-Written assignment on a topic of the student's own choice Individual Internal assessment Pass/Fail
+Written assignment on a topic of the student's own choice

+Individual

+Pass/Fail

 The academic internship must be concluded with an individual report in which the internship is evaluated and linked to the study programme in Anthropology.
-The report must be written in English.

-The report must contain a description of the host organisation, an account of the purpose and the practical work (with a description of tasks) as well as an evaluation of the academic learning outcome of the academic internship.
+The report must be written in practical work (with a description of tasks) as well as an evaluation of the academic learning outcome of the academic internship.

+English.

+The report must contain a description of the host organisation, an account of the purpose and the